 Tyke Bomb: Orphan and his friends raised almost solely underneath the teachings of Fantastic Racism taken to its most extreme.

-Moral Event Horizon: Crosses it in his introductory appearance, by destroying a ship with Ohara's civilian population on the mere chance a scientist was on board- and keeps on running with it.
+Moral Event Horizon: Crosses it in his introductory appearance, by destroying a ship containing Ohara's civilian population on the mere chance an archaeologist might have been on board – and keeps on running with it.

 Nightmare Fuel: The way his powers are depicted in the anime is downright terrifying.
 It doesn't help that the sound effects that come with said power are usually the ones you hear when something rather... unpleasant... happens to a human body in anime.